Last updated on November 15th, 2023 at 09:32 am

 How to clean white leather trainers

 White leather trainers look great with almost any outfit, adding a touch of laid-back style to retro jeans or a floral dress.
-The leather gives your feet support and can even offer some weather-resistance for everyday use.
 But like any white shoes, these practical staples get grubby easier than we’d like.
+Luckily, cleaning white leather trainers is simple.

 How to clean white canvas shoes